1930 Auckland Rugby League season: Senior B grade fixtures

 Mt Albert entered a senior team for the first time in their club history which had begun in 1928.
+Their meeting with Otahuhu in Round 3 was the first time the two senior sides had faced each other with Otahuhu winning 9 to 8.
+The two clubs have gone on to be the most dominant clubs in senior rugby league in Auckland since with Mt Albert winning the championship 16 times and Otahuhu 13 times.

 The Round 8 game between Māngere and Richmond B was not played because a charity match between Ponsonby and Kingsland was being played on its ground.
 Parnell were referred to as the “magpies” on account of their black and white uniforms by the Auckland Star after their Round 9 match.
 The Round 9 match report in the Auckland Star incorrectly reported the score 15–6 in favour of Northcote, however they corrected it in their following week reports of the Senior B matches as being a 15–6 win to Mangere.
 The round 13 matches were cancelled due to steady rain falling on the Saturday adding to significant rain that had fallen during the week, aside from the game at Māngere.
 The Northcote v Otahuhu match was postponed as Northcote had played their traditional fixture v Huntly on Northcote's home ground at Stafford Park.

 Otahuhu beat Point Chevalier in the final by 3 points to 0 to win the Senior B championship.